theleanicole/Timer/README.md

 # timer
-Counts down from 10 to 0
+This is a program that counts down from 10 seconds to 0 with a start button